Mathis Soudi

+Soudi won a bronze medal in the K1 event at the 2023 World Championships in London, becoming the first African paddler to win a medal at the ICF Canoe Slalom World Championships.

 Soudi won a gold medal at the 2019 Arab Championships in Egypt.
 He finished in 22nd place at the 2016 Junior World Championships in Kraków and 16th the following year in Bratislava.
-Mathis earned his best senior world championship result of 52nd at the 2019 event in La Seu d'Urgell.
 He finished in 11th place at the 2020 World Cup in Pau.

 Mathis represented Morocco in the K1 event at the delayed 2020 Summer Olympics in Tokyo, after he secured a quota place by finishing as the first eligible athlete at the African Olympic canoe slalom qualifiers in La Seu d'Urgell.
 With fellow Moroccan Célia Jodar competing in the women's K1 event, this marked the first time an African nation has sent both a male and female to compete in canoe slalom at the Games.
 Soudi set the 7th fastest time in the first run of the heats, qualifying in 15th place for the semifinal.
 He finished in 18th place overall.

+He also competed at the 2024 Summer Olympics, finishing 16th in the K1 event and 33rd in kayak cross.